DaAlbrecht/thesis-TEKO/content/Use_cases.typ

-Two main use cases exist.
+Three  main use cases exist.
-- Replay a message based on a header value (Transaction ID)
+- Replay a message based on a header value (Transaction ID) and  a queue
-- Replay a message based on a given time interval
+- Replay a message based on a given time interval and  a queue
+- Get messages based on a given time interval and  a queue

 #figure(
 image("../assets/use_case_diagram.svg", width: 70%),